Blockstream/gdk/README.md

 If JAVA_HOME is set while the library is built, a Java wrapper is built exposing the API.

-Similarly, if PYTHON_VERSION is set to 2.x, e.g. 2.7, a Python wrapper is built.
-Python 3
+Similarly, if --python-version is passed to tools/build.sh a Python wrapper is built, for example:

-has not been tested with the wrapper at this time and should be considered experimental.
+* ./tools/build.sh --install $PWD --gcc --python-version 3.7

 ### Swift wrapper